Appleton & Co

 Explosion at 15, Oak Villas

 Thomas Appleton suffered burns to his face and was in shock when there was a gas explosion at his house at 15 Oak Villas, Manningham on 12th July 1899.
 There had been a gas leak from a chandelier in the back room of his house when it was drawn down.
 A young plumber named Hiram Dawson attended the premise, he was in the employ of Steven Dobson.
-Dawson foolishly stuck a light in order to locate the defect causing an explosion.
+Dawson foolishly stuck a light in order to locate the defect and this caused the explosion.
 He was severely burnt on his hands and face and Thomas Appleton now aged seventy one was knocked against the wall and suffered burns to his face.
 The explosion was heard 'from some distance round'.
 'Both the back room and the drawing room were completely ruined.
 The windows were shattered and the blinds were blown into the back yard.
 Several valuable pictures, ornaments and mirrors were smashed to atoms, a large table in the drawing room was broken down, the ceilings in the two rooms were blown down, and the vicinity of the rooms was in a state of disorder.'
-(Bradford Daily Telegraph 13th July 1899)
+10

 The Connection with Cecil Wray